Tymoshenko fights her conviction in Ukraine appeals court

 Yanukovich’s government says the 2009 deal, which ended a crisis between Ukraine and Russia, its main supplier of natural gas, saddled the country with an exorbitant price for gas imports which had been a millstone on the economy since.

-Laying out the basis for the appeal, her lawyer, Olexander Plakhotniuk, said: “I consider that the sentence of the court is unlawful.
+Laying out the basis for the appeal, her lawyer, Olexander Plakhotniuk, told the court: “I consider that the sentence of the court (last October) is unlawful.
 The court incorrectly applied criminal law and this is the basis for overturning the sentence.”

 “I appeal to the court to overturn the judgment and halt the case against Yulia Tymoshenko on the grounds of a lack of criminal action,” he said.